DevMate/DevMateKit/README.md

 1\.
 Drag and drop **DevMateKit** folder to your project.
 Check the '_Copy items if needed_' in the dialogue appeared; check '_Create groups_' control for '_Added folders_' group; uncheck all items in '_Add to targets_' table.

 2\.
-Add the framework to build phases of your project.
+Add the framework to build phases of your project:
+  1. Select your project in the Project Navigator.
+  2. Select your application target.
+  3. Select the _'Build Phases'_ tab.
+  4. Copy **DevMateKit.framework** from the Project Navigator to the '_Link Binary With Libraries_' build phase list.
+  5. Select _'Editor' > 'Add Build Phase' > 'Add Copy Files Build Phase_' Xcode main menu item.
+  6. Open the newly appeared _'Copy Files_' expander.
+  7. Select '_Frameworks_' in the Destination menu.
+  8. Copy **DevMateKit.framework** from the Project Navigator to the** '**_Copy Files_' list.

 3\.
 Proceed to the '_Build Settings_' tab.
 Select '_All_' instead of '_Basic_' set of settings, find '_Runpath Search Paths_' in the list and add the following line if it is absent: